In 2020 we celebrated the 100th anniversary of a visit to the Netherlands, one that was eagerly expected by many in September 1920

 - “Kabir, (Arabic: “Great”) (born 1440, Varanasi, Jaunpur, India—died 1518, Maghar), iconoclastic Indian poet-saint revered by Hindus, Muslims, and Sikhs.” (visited 9 June 2020)

-- Bhaswati Ghosh, “Freedom in Tagore’s Plays — an essay”.
+- Tagore’s Foreword to S Radhakrishnan’s The Philosophy of Upanishads, quoted by Bhaswati Ghosh in “Freedom in Tagore’s Plays — an essay”.
 Parabaas Rabindranath Section. (visited 11 June 2020)

 - Reba Som, Rabindranath Tagore: The Singer and His Song (New Delhi, 2009), p.
 147

 - The Oxford India Tagore: Selected Writings on Education and Nationalism, pp. 190-1

 - Rabindranath Tagore, “Personality” in The English Writings of Rabindranath Tagore, vol. 2, ed. by Sisir Kumar Das (New Delhi: Sahitya Akademi, 2008).
 Source: © 2012 Arup Jyoti Sarma (visited 21 April 2015) http://www.kritike.org/journal/issue_11/sarma_june2012.pdf

 - “Ektuku chhoya lage” in Reba Som, Rabindranath Tagore: The Singer and His Song, p.
 260

 - The Santiniketan Aesthetic in Unesco’s “World Heritage List Nominations” (visited 9 June 2020)